Sexual Assault Questions

-- Seek medical care and a medical exam as soon as possible.
-Resist the urge to shower, bathe, douche, eat, drink, smoke or brush your teeth until you have had a sexual assault medical exam.
+- Seek medical care and a sexual assault exam as soon as possible.
+Resist the urge to shower, bathe, douche, eat, drink, smoke or brush your teeth until you have had a sexual assault medical exam at a hospital.
 Go to a hospital emergency room if possible (local clinics, private doctors or even specialists may not have certifications, equipment or the training to provide a complete forensic sexual assault exam).
 For the services a hospital emergency room must provide, see Texas Health and Safety Code § 323.
 Many physical injuries may not be apparent immediately.
 Also, you will need to be tested for and discuss treatment and prevention options for sexually transmitted diseases and pregnancy.
 Take a friend with you for support.
-Contact our Confidential Advisor if you want her to accompany you to the emergency room (361-570-4135 or toll free 1-855-848-4279 and ask for Elena Torres for a sexual assault exam accompaniment).
+Contact the UHV Confidential Advisor if you want her to accompany you to the emergency room.
+Call 361-570-4135 or toll free 1-855-848-4279 and ask for Elena Torres for sexual assault exam information.

 - Report the crime.
 Notify campus police or local law enforcement immediately.
 Immediate notification can help you gain a sense of control, preserve important evidence and protect the community.

 - Talk with a counselor who is trained to consult with crime victims.
 If you are a Victoria area student, you can contact the UHV Counseling Center at 361-570-4135 or visit them in University West Suite 132.
 If you are a Houston area student, you can contact the University of Texas Health Science Center at 713-500-3327 or toll free at 800-346-3549.
 In Houston, you can also call the Houston Area Women's Center 24-hour sexual assault hotline at 713-528-7273 or the Fort Bend County Women's Center at 281-342-4357.
 You can also find additional resources by calling RAINN, a national victim assistance organization at 1-800-656-HOPE.